MiamiOH-CSE274/03_Queue_Lab/README.md

 7. TODO
 8. TODO

-#### 2. If we did a Stack instead of a Queue, which of the private methods and variables would we need to keep, and which could we get rid of?
+2. If we did a Stack instead of a Queue, which of the private methods and variables would we need to keep, and which could we get rid of?
 Explain your answer.

+	We would keep backingArray, backingArraySize, numItems, and grow().
+You could get rid of front.
+The reason you wouldn't need front is because the thing that front represents is just the location of the first element of backingArray (or backingArray[0], for clarity's sake).

 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?